MacKeeper Review 2025: Mac’s Best Friend

 • Recommended for Mac users wanting performance and safety tools

-MacKeeper includes multiple features like ID Theft Guard, a Duplicates Finder, and an Update Tracker to help you get the most out of your Mac.
+MacKeeper provides real-time antivirus protection plus features like ID Theft Guard, a Duplicates Finder, and an Update Tracker to help you get the most out of your Mac.
 The Update Tracker is helpful in allowing you to update apps on your Mac that may not update automatically.
 (It updated our Zoom app.)

 Malware and antivirus scan

-MacKeeper in the process of running an antivirus scan.
+MacKeeper in the process of running a scan.

 Phishing protection